VerticalRelevance/distributed-tracing/doc/trace-injection-advisor-solution-spotlight.md

 For each identified location, the AI provides detailed analysis including the specific function/method name, fully-qualified name for context, exact code blocks to instrument, clear rationale explaining why tracing is beneficial, and recommended trace information to capture (parameters, return values, timing, etc.).

-### Error Handling

-The system implements robust error handling with configurable retry logic, supports both single-file and directory analysis modes, and outputs results in structured JSON format for downstream processing.
-Advanced features include token usage tracking for cost management, validation of AI model responses, and flexible configuration through YAML files.

-### Formatting

-The Trace Injection Advisor includes a flexible formatting system that converts analysis results into actionable reports.
-The formatting component supports multiple output strategies through a pluggable architecture, allowing teams to customize output formats for their specific workflows and tools.

-The system includes two primary formatting implementations: **Coded Formatter** that implements formatting logic directly in Python code for maximum control and customization, and **Jinja2 Formatter** that uses template-based formatting for easier modification without code changes.
-Both formatters convert JSON analysis results into well-structured Markdown reports with consistent formatting.

-The formatting output includes comprehensive sections covering model information and configuration details, executive summary of analysis findings, priority-based recommendations organized by tracing categories, detailed code block analysis with specific instrumentation guidance, and token usage statistics for cost tracking and optimization.

-For trace visualization, the Call Tracer integrates with multiple rendering systems including **FastHTML Renderer** for interactive web-based trace trees with expandable nodes and detailed call information, and **Streamlit Renderer** for dashboard-style visualization with filtering and search capabilities.
-These rendering options make it easy to explore complex call trees and understand application execution patterns.

 ## Trace Injection Advisor

 ![Trace Injection Advisor Architecture](diagrams/trace_injection_advisor_architecture.png)